Retro Computer System

 The Commodore 64 helped bring computing, gaming, programming, music, and creativity into homes at a scale few machines could match.

-Its popularity created a huge ecosystem of software, magazines, books, peripherals, joysticks, disk drives, cartridges, and user communities.
+Its popularity created a huge ecosystem of software, magazines, books, peripherals, joysticks, disk drives, cartridges, bulletin board systems, user groups, and demo scene creativity.

-Even decades later, it remains one of the most active and beloved retro computing platforms.
+Even decades later, it remains one of the most active and beloved retro computing platforms, with collectors, programmers, musicians, hardware tinkerers, and preservationists still keeping the machine alive.

 Related Videos